 In light of the conceptual framework presented at the beginning of this chapter, M. was undoubtedly a pedagogical leader because her goal was to improve learning and instruction at her school.
 However, she lacked the practical knowledge necessary to lead this change.
 Although she aspired for a profound change in learning, the plan she developed for her first year at the new school operated at the level of structural pedagogy.
 She explained the lack of planning at the level of substantive pedagogy, primarily by saying she did not feel she had the necessary tools.
 She approached me for advice because she was justifiably worried that changes made at the level of structural pedagogy would not impact learning and instruction processes at the school in a deep way, and would therefore fail to bring about the desired pedagogical change.

-The l advice she received consisted of three stages: (1) to initiate a long-term, collaborative learning process for herself and a group of leading teachers, led by pedagogical experts.
-This would help identify the core elements for deep and meaningful inquiry learning and to construct pertinent teaching strategies.
-(2) to call upon this group of leading teachers to help design a detailed pedagogical plan for learning and instruction in the school.
-(3) to gradually extend the professional development processes to growing numbers of teachers.
+The advice she received consisted of three stages: (1) to initiate a long-term, collaborative learning process for herself and a group of leading teachers, led by pedagogical experts.
+This would help identify the core elements for deep and meaningful inquiry-based learning and to construct pertinent teaching strategies; (2) to call upon this group of leading teachers to help design a detailed pedagogical plan for learning and instruction in the school; (3) to gradually extend the professional development processes to growing numbers of teachers.
 Thus, by developing the capabilities of the principal and a gradually expanding circle of teachers, it would be possible to plan and implement a profound change in in the substantive pedagogy of a school.

-The conditions for successful instructional leadership
+The Conditions for Successful Instructional Leadership

 Professional development is a necessary condition for principals to be able to lead change in substantive pedagogy.
 However, professional development alone is not sufficient to make this their priority.
 In order for principals to be able to focus on deep improvements in learning and instruction in their schools, they need a supportive environment.
 One relevant question is the extent to which the Ministry of Education provides such an environment.